Energetics program at China Lake opens explosive new chapter

 |0

-This work, Energetics program at China Lake opens explosive new chapter [Image 4 of 4], by Ryan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Energetics program at China Lake opens explosive new chapter, by Kimberly Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.